 If you’ve looked after cats, you’ll probably know how strong their sense of smell is.
 Cats go wild at even the slightest whiff of tuna, for example.
 This is because cats have more sensory receptors in their nose than many other animals.

 Also, cats have a sensory receptor on the roof of their mouth that amplifies odors.
-If you ever see your cat lowering her head and letting her tongue hang out, she may be doing this to open up her airways, thereby allowing the sensory receptor on the roof of her mouth to detect whatever is in the environment.
+If you ever see your cat lowering its head and letting her tongue hang out, it may be doing this to open up her airways, thereby allowing the sensory receptor on the roof of the mouth to detect whatever is in the environment.

 Odors Your Cat Will Smell Before You Do

 Scientists believe that a cat’s sense of smell is around 12 times stronger than a human’s, so you can rely on cats to sniff out danger.
 Cats are capable of detecting the following smells:

 - Gas Leaks – A severe gas leak smells like rotten eggs and is hard for even humans to ignore.
 However, minor gas leaks can be missed by humans, but not by cats.

 - Electrical Faults – Electrical issues sometimes smell like burning rubber.
 Humans can usually smell this odor, too, but it can be quite faint or intermittent.
 If your cat is spending time near one appliance (or avoiding certain appliances), it could be smelling an electrical fault.